Did you know?

-And while EBV usually remains dormant in the body, it can be reactivated causing chronic illnesses and autoimmune diseases.
+And while EBV usually remains dormant in the body, it can be reactivated causing chronic illnesses, autoimmune diseases and a host of symptoms.

 What is EBV?

-Epstein-Barr virus is a member of the herpes virus family and is caught in early childhood or during the teenage years as mononucleosis, or mono – the infection that causes extreme fatigue, fever, inflamed throat, swollen lymph nodes in the neck and enlarged spleen.
+Epstein-Barr virus is a member of the herpes virus family and is typically contracted in early childhood or during the teenage years as mononucleosis, or mono – the infection that causes extreme fatigue, fever, inflamed throat, swollen lymph nodes in the neck and enlarged spleen.

 And unlike other viruses eliminated by the immune system, EBV stays in the body and “hides out” in the B cells (a type of white blood cell).
 The virus remains largely dormant unless triggered and a reactivation of the virus can occur.